Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/updating.markdown

 @title How to Update NetNewsWire
 @template nnw5mac_en.html

 NetNewsWire can check for and install updated versions of itself.
-This can be done for you automatically in the background or you can check for updates manually.
+This can be done for you automatically in the background, or you can check for updates manually.

 Automatic checks for updates